k8s-at-home/container-images/README.md

 With that said however there are two methods you can use to make these containers have write access to your file storage:

 1. Changing the Kubernetes [Security Contexts](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) to allow the container to have permissions to write to your file storage.
-In our [Helm charts](https://github.com/k8s-at-home/charts/) this can be accomplish by setting the `podSecurityContext.runAsUser`, `podSecurityContext.runAsGroup`, and `podSecurityContext.fsGroup` values to your required user / group ids.
+In our [Helm charts](https://github.com/k8s-at-home/charts/) this can be accomplished by setting the `podSecurityContext.runAsUser`, `podSecurityContext.runAsGroup`, and `podSecurityContext.fsGroup` values to your required user / group ids.

 2. Access the volume's data without the pod running and running `chown -R 568:568 <path-to-your-volume>`.
 This step can be a bit complicated if you are not very familiar with your storage interface.